 Dutch replica of Noah's Ark.
 By Ceinturion.

-The first chapters of Genesis concern creation, the fall, and the flood.
-These stories all took place in Mesopotamia, nowadays Iraq.
-It is the birthplace of several ancient civilisations, such as the Sumerians and the Babylonians.
-These civilisations are much older than the Jewish nation, and they had myths about creation and the flood that are at least 1,000 years older than the Jewish Bible.
-When the Jews compiled their scriptures, they were in exile in Babylon in Mesopotamia.
-Most likely, they used existing myths from the area to write the first chapters of Genesis.
-A Babylonian creation myth, the Enūma Eliš, resembles the first chapter of Genesis:
+Where do the first chapters of Genesis come from?
+They deal with Creation, the fall, and the flood.
+Who wrote them?
+These stories mostly ran in Mesopotamia, the birthplace of several ancient civilisations.
+These civilisations are much older than the Jewish nation and had myths about Creation and the flood that are at least 1,000 years older than the Jewish Bible.
+The Jews lived in exile in Babylon when they compiled their scriptures.
+They took local myths to write the first chapters of Genesis.
+A Babylonian creation myth, the Enūma Eliš, is a bit like the first chapter of Genesis,

 When in the height heaven was not named,